Germany

 As a result, energy prices will remain extremely high in 2023 and 2024.
 To prevent structural breaks in the energy-intensive industries, an electricity and gas price brake will be introduced at the beginning of 2023.
 However, VCI expects that the effect of this remedy will be very limited due to unaccomplishable conditions – for big companies and for SMEs.

 Meanwhile, the transformation challenge remains and is even heightened due the Inflation Reduction Act of the USA.
 German chemical companies use IPCEI, Horizon Europe and other programs for investments in new technologies and products.
-CCfDs will become another important element to facilitate transformation.
-However, these programs – European and national ones, are too restrictive, complicated, and slow compared to the US (and Chines) approaches.
+CCfDs/KSV will become another important element to facilitate transformation.
+However, these programs – European and national ones, are often too restrictive, complicated, and slow compared to the US (and Chines) approaches.

 The German chemical industry needs urgently renewable energy – but the build-up of new capacities is far too slow.
 Therefore, speeding up approval times for infrastructures, but also for production sites, is one of the main priorities of industrial policy for Germany.

 Research, digitalization and development of skills are other important parameters.
-The policies in these areas are often too rigid regarding technological openness
+The policies in these areas are often too rigid regarding technological openness.

 With our initiative Chemistry4Climate, VCI contributes to the design of transformation policy in Germany.

 Another field of industrial policy is the design of the Green Deal – it is putting too much emphasis on raising costs and limiting room for innovative manoeuvre.
-One example is CBAM, which will replace functioning carbon leakage protection by an instrument that is highly bureaucratic, raises costs for importers and reduces competitiveness for downstream sectors and exporters.
+One example is CBAM, which replaces functioning carbon leakage protection by an instrument that is highly bureaucratic, raises costs for importers and reduces competitiveness for downstream sectors and exporters.

-And its not only the Green Deal – it is accompanied by the taxonomy, CSDDD, national regulations as the BEHG: German companies are more and more handcuffed by new regulations.
+And it’s not only the Green Deal – it is accompanied by the taxonomy, CSDDD, national regulations as the BEHG: German companies are more and more handcuffed by new regulations.

-Finally, German Minister of the Economy Robert Habeck announced that 2023 should be the “year of industrial policy”.
-We hope this announcement will be filled with a package that takes into account the European perspective, strengthening the single market by consolidating European programs to support transformation to make them more efficient and filling gaps where necessary and by re-evaluating the Green Deal regarding its effects on the industrial transformation and preparing a re-orientation of the Green Deal, focussing on enabling industry to manage its transformation as a global frontrunner and becoming an enabler for global industrial transformation.
+German Minister of the Economy Robert Habeck had announced that 2023 should be the “year of industrial policy”.
+However, a package that really supported industry with a national and European perspective never appeared, especially due to restrictions to public finance set by the Constitutional Court.
+In addition, the “Chemiepakt” is still waiting to be concluded.
+For the next Commission, VCI hopes for an “European Industrial Deal”, strengthening the single market by consolidating European programs to support transformation to make them more efficient and filling gaps where necessary and by re-evaluating the Green Deal regarding its effects on the industrial transformation and preparing a re-orientation of the Green Deal, focussing on enabling industry to manage its transformation as a global frontrunner and becoming an enabler for global industrial transformation.
+The deal should be about enabling companies rather than detailed planning by administrations.

 Low-carbon technologies projects: mapping investments and projects of the european chemical sector